Fentanyl Abuse Statistics

 COVID-19 Overdose Spike

-The CDC reports a spike in overdose deaths throughout 2020.
+The National Institute on Drug Abuse (NIDA) reports a spike in overdose deaths between 2019 and 2021.
 Some health and addiction specialists believe the increase may be related to the stress and isolation during COVID quarantines.
 Regardless of the cause of the increased death rate, illicitly manufactured fentanyl (and fentanyl analogs) is the most common denominator.

-• The 5th week of March 2020, which coincided with the initiation of mass quarantines, saw a 200% YoY increase in overdose deaths.
+• The 12-month period ending March 2020, which coincided with the initiation of mass quarantines, saw a 24.9% YoY increase in overdose deaths.

 Risk Reduction Facts and Statistics